SquadFM/Squad-Field-Manual/README.md

 In the console type:
 - stat FPS - to see frames per second
 - stat Unit - to see if either the CPU or GPU are holding back performance
-    - Frame is the overall frame time, in milliseconds.
-    - Game is CPU time.
-    - GPU is GPU time.
-    - Whichever of the latter two matches Frame is what's holding performance back.
+    - Frame: The total amount of time spent generating one frame of the game.
+    - Game: The game thread on the CPU.
+    - Draw: The render thread on the CPU.
+    - GPU: The time the GPU takes to render the scene.
+    - Whichever matches the Frame is what's holding performance back.
+If Frame time is very close to the Game time, you are bottlenecked by the game thread (CPU).
+If Frame time is very close to Draw time, you are bottlenecked by the rendering thread (again CPU).
+If neither time is close while GPU time is close, then you are bottlenecked by the video card.
+Some more technical information can be found here: [How to improve game thread CPU performance in Unreal Engine](https://www.unrealengine.com/en-US/blog/how-to-improve-game-thread-cpu-performance)

 [Back to top](#content)